cptMoonDog/moon-dog-technologies/README.md

 Features
 ========
- - Rapid Launcher Family development and optimization
+ - Rapid launch script development
+   - FULLY customize launch profile for each Launch Vehicle
- - Efficient, fully customizable Gravity Turns
+   - Fast and easy Gravity Turns
+   - Easily target different orbital planes with the same script.
- - Modular, pluggable mission development
+ - Modular, pluggable mission scripting

 Quickstart
 ==========

-Boosters
+Launch Vehicles
 --------
- 1. Make a booster, make sure to include a KOS processor and a probe core.
+ 1. Make a Launch Vehicle, make sure to include a KOS processor, with the bootfile `lv_boot.ks`(on the upperstage) and a probe core.
  2. Make a copy of `template.ks` in the `lv` directory.
-Name it for your new booster.
+Name it using the following format: [VEHICLE NAME].ks
- 3. Edit your new Launch Vehicle definition file.
-Change the default values to ones appropriate for your booster.
+ 3. Edit your new Launch Vehicle definition file, and change any of the the default values to ones appropriate for your launch vehicle.
-    - Ex. pitchover magnitude, pitchover start velocity, throttle program to use, etc...
  4. In the VAB:
-    - Set the bootfile for your booster to `lv_boot.ks`
+    - Set the bootfile for your launch vehicle to `lv_boot.ks`
-    - Set the nameTag of the KOS processor on your booster to the name of your Launch Vehicle definition file.
-E.g. if the file is Atlas.ks, set the nameTag of your booster's KOS part to Atlas.
+    - Set the nameTag of the KOS processor on your launch vehicle to one of the following:
- 5. That's it for the booster!
-Just mount a payload, press launch, and watch your rocket deliver your payload to LKO!
+      - `[VEHICLE NAME]                               ` Launch to: equatorial, 80km (default values).
+      - `[VEHICLE NAME], [TARGET]                     ` Launch to: coplanar with target at 80km.
+      - `[VEHICLE NAME], [INCLINATION], [RAAN]        ` Launch to: This plane, at 80km.
+      - `[VEHICLE NAME], [INCLINATION], [RAAN], [SMA] ` Launch to: This plane, circularize at this SMA.

+Example: Given a craft with a KOS processor named: `Atlas, 6, 78`, and the bootfile `lv_boot.ks`, on launch this ship will run `0:/lv/Atlas.ks' and attempt to launch to an orbit coplanar with Minmus.

 Payloads and Missions
 --------------------